momi-foundation-coding/kemboijs/README.md

 # Philosophy

-The current revolves of web is based on API and microservices.
+The current web development development is based on API and microservices.
 Templating usage has reduced for the past few years.
 The usage of c++ addons in nodejs community is increasing and its experimental process is one of major success.
 With such growth, there is a higher possibility of creating server with an optimized code as C++ allow for Single Instruction, Multiple Data (SIMD).
 It optimization performance during compilation.
 Leveraging API and C++ for better server development, kemboijs is striving towards making it better and easier to work with.